 Japan is a notoriously expensive country, with Tokyo specifically among the most expensive cities in the world.
 Budget travellers need not fear, however, as there are still plenty of great hostels in Shinjuku on offer.
 Beds here come with privacy features to give you a little extra peace and quiet.

 Luxury Hotel in Shinjuku – Shinjuku No.19

-This luxurious 5-star hotel is right in the heat of Shinjuku’s student district, and is surrounded by bustling nightlife, cheap eats and unique entertainment attractions.
+This luxurious 5-star hotel in Shinjuku is right in the heat of the student district, and is surrounded by bustling nightlife, cheap eats and unique entertainment attractions.
 The large terrace offers outstanding views across Shinjuku and even as far as central Tokyo on a clear day.
 There’s also a roomy hot tub for guests to use throughout their stay.

 Up in the northeastern edge of Shinjuku, Kagurazaka is one of the last remaining hanamachi in Tokyo.
 What’s a hanamachi?
 These are geisha districts where you can discover one of Japan’s oldest traditions.
 The entire neighborhood maintains a historic vibe, perfect for those looking for something a little unique.

 Takadanobaba is close to Waseda University making it a popular district for students.
 It’s a little bit out of the way, but is still well connected to central Shinjuku by metro.
 As a result of these two situations, Takadanobaba is the most budget-friendly neighborhood in the area.

 Despite being right next to the centre of Shinjuku, Yotsuya is a surprisingly peaceful neighborhood.
 It’s mostly residential, so you’ll get a real feel for what it’s like to be a local in the city.